5 Tips to Help College Students Manage Their Finances

 5. Plan for how to earn money in college

 The other side of managing your finances, apart from keeping track of expenses, is having a steady source of income.
 Many students find part-time campus jobs to cover their expenses.
 If you don’t know where to start, some popular jobs include working in campus cafés, athletic centers, and libraries.
 On the more academic side, you could try tutoring, notetaking for students who need help, or being a research assistant.
 Many colleges have bulletin boards where people post job opportunities for students like babysitting, tutoring children, dog-walking, and more, so if you’re still in a pinch, check those!
 Opportunities you may not be familiar with that could also be found here include research studies that need subjects (usually found more often at universities).
-Many of these will pay you to be a part of their research, so look for these postings online or on the bulletin boards across campus.
+Many of these will pay you to be a part of their research, so look for these postings online or on bulletin boards across campus.

 Financial literacy is the gift that keeps on giving